JunGameDev/Project_Mario/README.md

 # Project_Mario
-Mario Clone game which is powered by Beluga-Engine.
+Mario Clone game which is powered by Beluga-Engine.<br>
-You may not be able to build this project since it required Beluga.lib
+You may not be able to build this project since it is dependent to Beluga Engine and its sub-modules.

 # How to play